 Moving on, the HP 22cwa display ensures instantaneous response with an impressive 9ms input lag performance.
-However, its response time speed is a bit weaker.
+However, its pixel transition speed is a bit weaker.

-So, whether you wish to watch in standing or sitting position, or whether you have the habit of moving from one spot to the other, you can still enjoy consistent quality of graphics, details, and color.
+So, whether you wish to watch in a standing or sitting position, or whether you have the habit of moving from one spot to the other, you can still enjoy the consistent quality of graphics, details and color.

 Aside from the quality IPS panel of the HP 22cwa 1080p display, users also get to adjust the settings of the monitor as it is equipped with My Display Software.

-Moreover, new users also get to receive a documentation and software disc, which also includes all product records about this HP monitor and all monitor drivers.
+Moreover, new users get to receive a documentation and software disc, which includes all product records about this HP monitor and all monitor drivers.